Hillsborough Park

 Hillsborough Park is a large (20 ha) parkland area in Hillsborough, Sheffield, South Yorkshire, England.
-It is situated three miles north-westof the city centre.
-It owned by Sheffield City Council and is one of the 13 designated "City Parks".
+It is situated three miles north-west of the city centre.
+It is owned by Sheffield City Council and is one of the 13 designated "City Parks".

 History

-In 1890 Sheffield Corporpation paid £15,000 for 50 acres of parkland belonging to the Hillsborough Hall estate of J.W.
-Dixon junior which was being auctioned off.
+In 1890 Sheffield Corporation paid £15,000 for 50 acres of parkland belonging to the Hillsborough Hall estate of J. W. Dixon junior which was being auctioned off.
 At that time the land lay outside the city boundary in the parish of Ecclesfield.
 Initial development work utilised unemployed labour and included enlarging the lake making it suitable for boating, erecting new boundary walls and public toilets as well as carrying out extensive drainage work.
 An impressive domed, circular bandstand was built just above the lake, (photograph on Picture Sheffield) where open air concerts were given, the bandstand stood until the 1950s when it was demolished.
-In 1901 boundary extensions brought the park within the city and it was officially opened on August 8 1892.
+In 1901 boundary extensions brought the park within the city and it was officially opened on 8 August 1892.

 The Ecclesfield Farmers Agricultural Show continued to use the parks facilities in its early years after an agreement was made with the Corporation.
 The park hosted the Great Yorkshire Show five times before it found a permanent site at Harrogate in 1951, the last occasion being in 1923.
 The 66th edition of the show which was held at the park in 1903 drew 54,913 visitors who paid gate money of £3,497.
 During World War II large areas of the park were used for wartime activities, allotments were created for food production, one area housed a barrage balloon site while air raid shelters were dug near Hawksley Avenue.

 The park was the venue for The Sheffield Show from 1965, the show consisted of stalls, fair rides and music amongst other attractions and continued through the 1970s and 80s before it moved to Graves Park.
 Sheffield Mayfest took place at the park from the early 2000s to 2012, it was similar to the Sheffield Show although more oriented towards young adults with pop acts such as Blazin' Squad and Lemar appearing.
 In 2018 Hillsborough park became the venue for the main stage of the Tramlines Festival, an annual three day music event attended by more than 90,000 people over the weekend in July 2019.

 The whole of the park and some of the surrounding streets fall within the Hillsborough Park Conservation Area, created in 1993 it highlights several areas of the park which are of special interest.
 These are the Grade II listed Hillsborough House, as well as the east and west lodges which are situated on Penistone Road and Middlewood Road respectively, both the lodges are Grade II listed and date from the early part of the 19th century.
 The parks distinctive boundary walls and railings are mentioned as are the row of Poplar trees on the south side of the park.